 There are two main goals for this course.
 The first is to introduce (or reintroduce) you to an area of mathematics you may not have studied before, and hopefully excite you about its beauty and power.
-Graph theory falls into the category of discrete mathematics, a different track from the continuous mathematics (which includes subjects such as calculus) most schools have focused on.
+Graph theory falls into the category of discrete mathematics, a different track from the continuous mathematics (which includes subjects such as calculus) that tends to be the focus early in mathematics education.
 The second goal is to guide you on your path to becoming a more sophisticated mathematician.
-We will work to hone your proof-writing skills and mathematical-speaking skills, and to build your mathematical creativity.
+We will work to hone your proof-writing skills and mathematicalspeaking skills, and to build your mathematical creativity.
 You will also gain experience reading research articles.